 As a Complainant or a Respondent, you have the following rights during an investigation:

-- To receive a prompt, fair and impartial investigation.
+- To receive a prompt, fair, equitable, and impartial grievance process.

-- To receive information and ask questions about the Title IX formal and informal processes.
+- To receive information and ask questions about the formal and informal processes available.

-- To be given equal chance to participate, including the opportunity to identify witnesses and other relevant evidence.
+- To be given equal chance to participate in a grievance process, including the opportunity to identify witnesses and other relevant evidence.

-- To file a complaint with local and/or campus law enforcement authorities.
+- To file a report with local and/or campus law enforcement authorities